This post may contain affiliate links. Please see my disclosure policy for details.

-Cornwall has a long history of smugglers, bootleggers and wreckers and this inn was where they would hide their contraband.
+Cornwall has a long history of smugglers, bootleggers, and wreckers, and this inn was where they would hide their contraband.

 As the inn was located far away from anything on Bodmin moor, the authorities wouldn’t venture here so it became a hive of criminals!

 Daphne du Maurier ensured the inn’s fame when she wrote her classic novel in 1936.
-It’s now a cosy pub, restaurant and hotel.
+It’s now a cosy pub, restaurant, and hotel.

-Despite the building being old, the hotel is really modern and luxurious – the perfect base for a few days exploring.
+Despite the building being old, the hotel is really modern and luxurious – the perfect base for a few days of exploring.
 Click here to book your stay!